linusjf/BIAY/March2024.md

 Congratulations on completing two books Numbers and Deuteronomy.
 80 days of reading God’s word.
 It feels Awesome.
 Praise the Lord.

 May the Holy Spirit lead us. 🙏

+### Day 80 Maryanne C.M.

+- A Milestone Day for us who have reached the end of the First Five Books of the Bible for the First time.
+Praise God. 🙏
+- God's Provision for justice is seen in the Cities of Refuge.
+- God's Provision for the Girl Child is seen thru d daughters of Zelophehad.
+- These were Laws for an entire nation.
+- God Gave then these Laws B'coz He Loved them.
+- As we have journeyed with him thru the wilderness, we have learnt abt the person of Moses more closely.
+- A monumental close to Deuteronomy as Moses' Blessing, Death, n Burial is seen.
+- Numbers and Deuteronomy gave us so many facts and statistics with accurate historical details.
+- That is why, The Bible is not just a  book with stories of famous personalities but The Bible is firmly rooted in accurate details that cannot be made up by man.
+  Amen.🙏